Mango/slideout/README.md

 }
 ```

-Then you just include Slideout.js and create a new instance with some options:
+Then you just include Slideout.js, create a new instance with some options and call the toggle method:

 ```html
 <script src="dist/slideout.min.js"></script>